EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 * The OSCORE compression defined in Section 6 of {{I-D.ietf-core-object-security}} is used, with the following additions for the encoding of the Object-Security option.

-   - The fourth least significant bit of the first byte of flag bits SHALL be set to 1, to indicate the presence of the "kid" parameter for both multicast requests and responses.
+   - The fourth least significant bit of the first byte of flag bits SHALL be set to 1, to indicate the presence of the "kid" parameter for both group requests and responses.

-   - The fifth least significant bit of the first byte of flag bits MUST be set to 1 for multicast requests, to indicate the presence of the kid context in the OSCORE payload.
+   - The fifth least significant bit of the first byte of flag bits MUST be set to 1 for group requests, to indicate the presence of the kid context in the OSCORE payload.
 The kid context flag MAY be set to 1 for responses.

    - The sixth least significant bit of the first byte of flag bits is originally marked as reserved in {{I-D.ietf-core-object-security}} and its usage is defined in this specification.
 This bit is set to 1 if the "CounterSignature0" parameter is present, or to 0 otherwise.
 In order to ensure source authentication of group messages as described in this specification, this bit SHALL be set to 1.